rpicard/explore-flask/source/blueprints.rst

         g.site = query.first_or_404()

     # Import the views after site has been defined.
 The views
-    # module will needto import 'site' so we need to make
+    # module will need to import 'site' so we need to make
     # sure that we import views after site has been defined.
     from . import views